 These guides will be updated often, so check back for more and let us know if you spot something out of date with the Contact form on the Home page.

-Your waste hauler and companies such as Marck Recycling in Rogers, TRG Fayetteville, Food Loops and Food Recycling Solutions may be able to provide some form of recycling for a variety of materials; contact them to learn more.
+Your waste hauler and companies such as Marck Recycling in Rogers, TRG Fayetteville, Food Loops and Food Recycling Solutions may be able to accept or pick up a variety of materials for recycling; contact them to learn more.

-The solid waste districts provide free, no-obligation business waste audits to give a rundown of what you throw away and suggest how you could recycle more of it.
-Sometimes recycling can reduce your overall waste hauling needs and lower your bills.
+Northwest Arkansas’ solid waste districts provide free, no-obligation business waste audits to give a rundown of what you throw away and suggest how you could recycle more of it.
+In some cases recycling can reduce your overall waste hauling needs and lower your bills.
 Find their contact information to the right (or below if on mobile).

 In the private sector, some haulers and companies such as Food Loops offer similar audits.